Predictions about Jesus’ first coming

 United in God’s Kingdom

-But there is still a partial hardening of Israel until the fullness of the Gentiles / believers from the nations have entered in (verse 25).
-The believers who are grafted in as branches into the cultivated olive tree are symbolizing our connection with the Jewish people (verse 11:17).
-Being united in the Kingdom is future music!
+But there is still a partial hardening of Israel until the fullness of the Gentiles / believers from the nations have entered in (Romans 11:25).
+The believers who are grafted in as branches into the cultivated olive tree are symbolizing our connection with the Jewish people (Romans 11:17).
+In the future, we will be united in the Kingdom!

 Before that Kingdom arrives, anti-Zionist powers will manifest themselves in all kinds of ways in their fight against that coming Kingdom.
 The labor pains are already visible (Matthew 24).